netdata/netdata/collectors/ebpf.plugin/README.md

 ```

 If you do not need to monitor specific metrics for your `cgroups`, you can enable `cgroups` inside
-`ebpf.d.conf` and then disable the plugin for a specific `thread`, following the steps in the
+`ebpf.d.conf`, and then disable the plugin for a specific `thread` by following the steps in the
 ['Configuration` section](docs/agent/collectors/ebpf.plugin#configuration)

 #### `[ebpf programs]`